bethwel3001/VibeVerse/README.md

 Opens at: http://localhost:3000
 ```

-## 🧙 Credits
+## Credits
-Built with coffee, Spotify's API, and good vibes.
+Built with coffee, Spotify's API, and good vibes by Be Tu.